 If you want a thinner batter simply add in more milk, a tablespoon at a time.

 Coconut oil is solid at room temperature.
-For this recipe I found it easier to use in melted form.
+For this recipe, I found it easier to use in the melted form.
 Simply pop a scant 1/2 cup solid coconut oil into the microwave for less than a minute and you will have approximately 1/4 cup liquid coconut oil.

 We used an organic real maple syrup, which has a distinctly different flavor than “regular” syrup.
 I loved how well it complimented the pancake.
 I also ate some with only butter, similar to how I eat banana bread.
 They are delicious both ways!
 My husband added our homemade plum syrup which has an almost bitter bite to it… he found the contrasting kick to really compliment the sweet pancake.

 These Banana Oatmeal pancakes were born in a moment of mental anxiety.
 The prior day had gotten away from me and I had failed to get to the store for milk, cereal, bread… some essential breakfast ingredients for a growing family of seven.

 - 3 c flour